andrewdotn/crk-db/docs/notes.md

   - aYôskanâhtikw-\NA<raspberry bush ${also: aYôhkanâhtikw-] {AN, HW, LB}

 * The following entries have sources specified for each sense.
 However, the Toolbox file only specifies sources at the level of the entry, so I can't indicate which source belongs to which sense.
 For the time being, I've just added these sources at the entry level, but I thought we should retain this list for down the road when we might want to specify the source at the sense level.
 Also note that for some of these, one of the sources is actually part of a cross-reference.
-These cases should be examined manually; it's possible that the source in the cross-reference is not relevant to the main entry, and should be removed.
-Finally, some of the sources in here are page numbers; these probably also need manual review.
+These cases should be examined manually; it's possible that the source in the cross-reference is not relevant to the main entry, and should be removed from the Toolbox entry.
+Finally, some of the sources in here are page numbers; these probably also need manual review in Toolbox.

   - acikâsipakw-\NI<bearberry leaf $[presumably Arctostaphylos uva-ursi; {LB} "plant-like evergreen (mixed with tobacco)"] {LB, SW}
   - (ahpihc\IPC< ?? {LL} {p 254})